Rural Generalist Medicine is the provision of a broad scope of medical care by a doctor in the rural context that encompasses the following:

 ACRRM co-led the Taskforce and its recommendations are closely aligned with ACRRM’s curriculum, standards and Position Statement and vision for the NRGP implementation.

-It is chaired by the National Rural Health Commissioner, Associate Professor Ruth Stewart (pictured) and includes representation from key peak bodies including ACRRM and state and Territory health services.
+The implementation of the NRGP is now overseen by the NRGP Strategic Council, which is chaired by the National Rural Health Commissioner, Professor Jenny May and includes representation from key peak bodies including ACRRM and commonwealth, state and Territory health services.

 A Rural Generalist is a medical practitioner who is trained to meet the specific current and future healthcare needs of Australian rural and remote communities, in a sustainable and cost-effective way, by providing both comprehensive General Practice and emergency care and required components of other medical specialty care in hospital and community settings as part of a rural healthcare team.